Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 Early American country style harkens back to the beginnings of the republic.
-It draws from the agrarian way of life, natural resources and handmade furniture and textiles of the time.
-Early colonists brought furnishings from England, which also influenced the design aesthetic of early American country style.
+It draws from the agrarian way of life, natural resources, and handmade furniture and textiles of the time.
+Early colonists brought furnishings from England, which also influenced the design aesthetic of the early American country style.

 3. English Country

 Conjure up a thatched Cotswold cottage which is the essence of English country style.
-The look and attitude is a deliberate combination of British antique furniture pieces, handpicked accessories and botanical colors.
-Current trends need not apply here.
-Patina, worn Persian rugs and faded florals are the basis for this particular country style.
+The look and attitude is a deliberate combination of British antique furniture pieces, handpicked accessories, and botanical colors.
+Current trends do not apply here.
+Patina, worn Persian rugs, and faded florals are the basis for this particular country style.

 4. Farmhouse Country

 Today’s farmhouse design aesthetic is as much a way of life as it is a decorating style.
-It thrives on simplicity and DIY spirit.
-Flea markets, tag sales and thrift store finds play right into the upcycling and renovation component of this humble design approach.
+It thrives on simplicity and a DIY spirit.
+Flea markets, tag sales, and thrift store finds play right into the upcycling and renovation component of this humble design approach.

 Farmhouse country is versatile making it easy to incorporate bits from other styles.
 Worn finishes and quilts add a rustic twist.
 Throw in a crystal chandelier for a dose of whimsy.
 Metal and wood furniture pieces can take things in a decidedly industrial direction.

 Intersperse white painted furniture with aged wood finishes and calming neutrals into the overall design.
-Use light blues, greens and buttery yellows for subtle contrast.
-Open shelving, butcherblock countertops and an apron sink create the heart of the classic farmhouse home.
+Use light blues, greens, and buttery yellows for a subtle contrast.
+Open shelving, butcher block countertops, and an apron sink create the heart of the classic farmhouse home.
 Don’t forget an oversized table and ladderback chairs to host harvest dinners.

 5. French Country

-Romance is the key ingredient in French country style.
-Bright white or color-washed walls in subtle hues, such as swiss cream, pale blue or buttery yellow contrast against a rough pine floor to create the ideal backdrop for delicate unbleached muslin curtain panels and crumpled soft gray velvet upholstery.
-Curvaceous bergère chairs and carved armoires in white wash or natural pine further underscore the French country look.
+Romance is the key ingredient in the French country style.
+Bright white or color-washed walls in subtle hues, such as swiss cream, pale blue, or buttery yellow, contrast against a rough pine floor to create the ideal backdrop for delicate unbleached muslin curtain panels and crumpled soft gray velvet upholstery.
+Curvaceous bergère chairs and carved armoires in whitewash or natural pine further underscore the French country look.

 6. Scandinavian Country

-Scandinavian country style borrows from Sweden, Denmark, Finland and Norway.
-Recognized for understated design the use of subtle color and painted decorative detail is a celebration of the unspoiled and hospitable land of its origin.
+The scandinavian country style borrows from Sweden, Denmark, Finland, and Norway.
+Recognized for understated design, the use of subtle color and painted decorative detail is a celebration of the unspoiled and hospitable land of its origin.

 7. Tuscan Country

-If you are trying to recreate this look in your home you’ll be pleased to find a wide selection of paint colors and techniques that mimic the weathered walls of a rustic villa.
+If you are trying to recreate this look in your home, you’ll be pleased to find a wide selection of paint colors and techniques that mimic the weathered walls of a rustic villa.
 Keep furnishings and accessories to a minimum.
-Tuscan country is a very prudent style.
+The Tuscan country style is a very prudent style.
 Rooms are fairly sparse and limited to essential furniture pieces.

 © 2019 Linda Chechar